mavryk-network/mavryk-protocol/docs/nairobi/smart_rollups.rst

-verification, not performance: for this reason, a rollup node does not normally run a PVM to process inputs but a **fast execution engine** (e.g., based on the Wasmer runtime for the WASM PVM in the case of the rollup node distributed with Octez).
+verification, not performance: for this reason, a rollup node does not normally run a PVM to process inputs but a **fast execution engine** (e.g., based on the Wasmer runtime for the WASM PVM in the case of the rollup node distributed with Mavkit).
 This fast execution engine implements the exact same semantics as the PVM.
 The PVM is only ever used by the rollup node when it needs to produce a proof during the last step of the refutation mechanism.